himuglamuh/BeaconBox/README.md

 > [!NOTE]
-> This repo is a work in progress.
+> This repo is a work in progress, maintained by one guy in his limited spare time.
 What's in the `main` branch should work, but there may be some rough edges.
 If you find any issues, please open an issue or a pull request.

 # 🛸 BeaconBox

 A fast-booting, lightweight Raspberry Pi* image designed for airgapped utility, offline resilience, and stealth deployment.
 BeaconBox automatically configures itself as a Wi-Fi access point and hosts a local web interface for easy interaction.
-People who connect to the broadcasted Wi-Fi network are greeted with a captive portal offering access to offline resources, tools, and information (when supported).
+People who connect to the broadcasted Wi-Fi network are greeted with a captive portal (when supported) offering access to offline resources, tools, and information.

 > *Tested on Raspberry Pi 4 and 5. x86_64 support is planned.